-The FIFB will highlight the artistic dimension through a partnership that fosters the fusion of several artistic disciplines linked to cinema.
+The FIFB/BRIFF will highlight the artistic dimension through a partnership that fosters the fusion of several artistic disciplines linked to cinema.

-The FIFB will propose partnerships in the framework of joint programs, cultural exchanges and artistic creations for the event.
+The FIFB/BRIFF will propose partnerships in the framework of joint programs, cultural exchanges and artistic creations for the event.

 THE FIFB PROFESSIONAL EVENT

 The Media Day brings together a number of practice-oriented cinema and audiovisual workshops, bringing together well-known film professionals around a specific topic.
 It is aimed at cinema students, young directors or producers, or anyone interested in discovering the mechanisms of the film industry through experience and exchange with industry professionals.

 Innovative and promising, Cinema Jobs’ Day is a trade fair dedicated to the cinema and audiovisual industries.
 It aims to raise awareness of the various fields of cinema, training as well as to connect young people with professionals in the industry (producers, directors, casting directors, make-up artists, etc.).
 The Jobs Cinema Day is also open to anyone who wants to learn more or contemplate to get involved in this fascinating field!